risavkarna/blog/ckcsqfz5200fhkys1fdbw1u87.md

 > Rule: Selecting an invalid CSV file should not disallow correction and eventual upload of the CSV file.
 ____________________________________________________________________________________________________

+> Note that we use this same structure every time because this has to be understood by software too and not just the humans.

+Gherkin is a popular software interpretable GWT syntax.
+It is used to run behavior driven tests in the Cucumber testing framework.
+You can find the reference for the Gherkin syntax [here](https://cucumber.io/docs/gherkin/reference/).

 ![bdd-practices-diagram.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1595142730242/xAIf2p5vm.png)

 Picture from:  [cucumber.io](https://cucumber.io/docs/bdd/)
 ____________________________________________________________________________________________________

-> Note that we use this same structure every time because this has to be understood by a software too and not just the developers and planners.

 How the system **could** behave is a crucial part of the development process.
 This is the **discovery phase** and is typically gathered via interactive sessions and workshops with some of the potential users of the system.
 The discovery phase allows for surfacing and formalizing organizational rules and a shared understanding.